DiegoELT/db2Project2Part1/README.md

 To analyze the perforamnce of the implementation, a collection of approximately 20 000 tweets is provided.

-* The dictionary of terms is build upon the `text` attrivute.
+* The dictionary of terms is build upon the `text` attribute.
 * `docID` represents the ID of the tweet.

 After performance analysis, there's a proposal of an algorithmic solution for the use of secondary memory with big data collections.